dask/hdfs3/docs/source/index.rst

 Note that packages are only available for the ``linux-64`` platform.

 Motivation
 ----------

-We choose to use an alternative C/C++/Python HDFS client rather than the default JVM client for convenience and performance reasons.
+We choose to use an alternative C/C++/Python HDFS client rather than the default JVM client for convenience and performance reasons:

 *  Convenience: Interactions between Java libraries and Native (C/C++/Python) libraries can be cumbersome and causes frustration in development,